 This evaluation is a comprehensive evaluation of your child's emotional and physical maturity (including height and weight); as well as athletic abilities, physical fitness, and sport-specific athletic skill in relationship to other student athletes at that level.
-Physical Maturity is determined by the district medical director/designee during a physical exam, which uses the Tanner Scale and other various factors.
+Physical Maturity can be determined by a student's established Primary Care Physician (PCP) with the Medical Directors FINAL approval or by the district medical director/designee during a physical exam, which uses the Tanner Scale and other various factors.
 The Tanner Scale evaluation requires the inspection of the entire body by a licensed medical professional, including the breasts and genital areas.

-The district DOES NOT accept Tanner ratings from private medical providers.
 The district DOES NOT accept a history of menarche for girls in place of a physical examination.
 The district medical director/designee has the final decision of the student's physical maturity determination.